DNP Nurse Anesthesia Frequently Asked Questions

 I am an RN without a BSN or MSN, can I apply?

 No. To be considered for admission, you must have earned a BSN or MSN prior to the application deadline.

 How many clinical facilities will I rotate through during the program?

-During the training program all students rotate thru approximately 15 clinical sites.
+During the training program all students rotate through approximately 15 clinical sites.
 Since clinical sites are widely distributed throughout southern California, extensive traveling is required.
 All students use a car for transportation.

 What is the difference between preparation as a CRNA in a master’s program and a CRNA in a doctoral program?